 Below is a list of banks in Denmark that you can bank with as an expat.
 When choosing a bank, you want to take into consideration your personal needs.
 If you are an expat and know very little Danish and unfamiliar with Denmark, you will want to probably bank with one of the larger banks.

-If you are planning on living and working in a smaller community, than one of the local banks in Denmark might serve your needs better.
+If you are planning on living and working in a smaller community, than one of the local banks might serve your needs better.
 It is always best to shop around and talk to several banks and account managers before deciding on where to bank.

 The top banks in Denmark are listed below in order of their working capital and annual loan amounts.
 Most expats choose one of the top 4 banks since their websites can be read in English, they have internet banking in English and have lots of branches to make it convenient using an ATM without fees.

 As of 2014, many banks are closing many of their satellite offices, so you are best to check that there is a physical bank in your immediate area if you wish to do a lot of your banking face to face.
 Banks are mostly relying on internet banking or online banking to service their customer base.

 Remember if you are not satisfied with your bank in Denmark, you can always switch banks.
 There are plenty of banks in Denmark and many are clamouring for your account.

 It is quite easy and quick.
 Many times it can be done over the internet within a few minutes.